They say that a picture is worth a thousand words, but what about a moving picture? For me as a sales professional, it’s worth millions.

 Salespeople of all stripes should read on to find out how personalized sales videos can help.

 10 deal-closing sales moves that you can’t make over the phone or email:

 1. A smile

 A great smile is your calling card, plain and simple.
-While studies suggest that it’s possible to hear a smile over the phone, it doesn’t compare to seeing it on video.
-In fact, “48 percent of all Americans feel that a smile is the most memorable feature after first meeting someone,” writes Jeremy Goldman, CEO of branding agency Firebrand Group in Inc.
+While studies suggest that it’s possible to hear a smile over the phone, nothing compares to actually being able to see someone’s pearly whites.
+In fact, “48 percent of all Americans feel that a smile is the most memorable feature after first meeting someone,” writes Jeremy Goldman, CEO of branding agency Firebrand Group.

 Want to be remembered positively?
 Broadcast that smile on video.